-8.1.1 When a given quarried material is proposed for use both as coarse and as fine aggregate, test it only by selection of an appropriate sample crushed to the fine aggregates sizes, unless there is reason to expect that the coarser size fractions have a different composition that the finer sizes and that these differences might significantly affect expansion due to reaction with the alkalies in cement or from the environment of service.
-In this case test the coarser size fractions in a manner similar to that employed in testing the fine aggregate sizes.
+8.1.1 When a given quarried material is proposed for use both as coarse and as fine aggregate, test only a selection of the fine aggregate, unless there is reason to expect that the coarse aggregate has a different composition than the fine aggregate.
+If such a difference is expected and if the differences might significantly affect expansion due to reaction with the alkalies in cement or from the environment of service, test the coarse aggregate in a manner similar to that employed in testing the fine aggregate.

-8.2 Preparation of Aggregate-Grade all aggregates to which this test method is applied in accordance with the requirements given in Table 1.
+8.2 Preparation of Aggregate-Grade aggregates to provide a sample meeting the requirements given in Table 1.
 Crush aggregates in which sufficient quantities of the sizes specified in Table 1 do not exist until the required material has been produced.
 In the case of aggregates containing insufficient amounts of one or more of the larger sizes listed in Table 1, and if no larger material is available for crushing, the first size in which sufficient material is available shall contain the cumulative percentage of material down to that size as determined from the grading specified in Table 1.
 When such procedures are required, make a special note thereof in the test report.
 After the aggregate has been separated into the various sieve sizes, wash each size with a water spray over the sieve to remove adhering dust and fine particles from the aggregate.
 Dry the portions retained on the various sieves and, unless used immediately, store each such portion individually in a clean container provided with a tight-fitting cover.